Free Room Rental Agreement

 How to terminate a room rental agreement in Thailand?

 Give written notice per the agreed notice period (usually 1 month).
 If the agreement has a fixed term, early termination without a break clause may result in forfeiture of deposit or compensation to the landlord.
-Room renters classified as licensees (rather than tenants) have less legal protection than whole-unit tenants, so a clear written agreement is especially important.
+Document the room condition at handover and agree on any deductions in writing.